Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Step 2: Preparation of Naan bread

-Distribute the dough into small balls.
+Divide the dough into small portions.

-Step 3: Baking
+Step 3: Bake the Naan

-Preheat the oven at 220°C or 428°F for 10 minutes.
+Preheating the oven to 220°C (428°F) for 10 minutes.

 Bake at 220°C for 10 to 15 minutes.
-(My oven has taken 12 minutes to get ready).
+(In my experience, it takes about 12 minutes for my oven to reach the right temperature).

 Naan Video